2019 – 2020 Positions

 Duties of the STAP Prevention Assistant include: outreach (Broome, Chemung, Chenango, Cortland, Delaware, Otsego, Tioga, and Tompkins County), attending BOAC and STAP relevant meetings, participating in STAP Prevention Services (Syringe Exchange services and Harm Reduction education at the Johnson City site and also in the community during scheduled appointments), running community and individual overdose prevention/Naloxone trainings, attending community tabling events, attending heroin/opiate awareness events, assisting in program promotion and client recruitment for the Outreach Linkage and Referral program.

-RURAL HEALTH NETWORK (with support to LOURDES HOSPITAL) - (BINGHAMTON, NY)
+RURAL HEALTH NETWORK - (BINGHAMTON, NY)

 Outreach and Engagement Specialist